 It doesn’t need to be the adjacent switch.
 It could be any other switch in the broadcast domain.
 The switch then sends new BPDU frames with the lower root ID to the adjacent switches.
 Finally, the switch with the lowest BID is selected as the root bridge for the spanning tree instance.

 Now, look at the election process from another angle.
 Before manually configuring the bridge priority, all the switches have a default priority.
 Therefore, it is a tie based on priority.
-The switch with the lowest Mac address will become a root bridge.
+The switch with the lowest MAC address will become a root bridge.
 In the figure below, switch-3 is elected as the Root-Bridge because the bridge priority ID is the default, which is 32769; so, the switches elect the root-bridge based on the MAC address.
-The switch-3 is the lowest MAC address, so all the root-bridge ports become in the forwarding state, i.e., designated port.
+The switch-3 is the lowest MAC address, so all the root-bridge ports become in the forwarding state, i.e., designated ports.

 FAQs